This entry covers:

 Proposed and final regulations are published by the Maryland Division of State Documents in the Maryland Register.
-The Division is legally required to post the Register free online, and they used to, but they stopped in October 2011.
+The Division posts the eight most recent issues for free and sells older issues.

 The full text of proposed regulations back to November 1997 are searchable on Lexis (MD;RGALRT); final regs and related documents back to January 2000 are searchable in the Lexis "Maryland Register" database (MD;MDRGST).
 Proposed and final regulations are on Westlaw back to mid-2002 (MD-REGTXT).

 Regulations are also available from the issuing agency - first check the agency Web site; if that doesn't work, call.

 You can get older regulations from the Maryland Register back to 1974, when the Register was first published.
 Back issues are available in Maryland academic and government libraries.
 Back issues are also available in PDR, CD and DVD format from the Division of State Documents (410-974-2486 or 800-633-9657).

 After enactment, Maryland Regulations are compiled in the Code of Maryland Regulations (COMAR).